GoldOne/See-pei-pei/Miscellaneous/README.md

     T,1122334,Taylor Smith,08/04/1978,32 Smith street Wollongong NSW 2500,C++,7
     D,1234123,Bob Bright,28/09/1983,121 Princess highway Wollongong NSW 2500,1320671

-Where ¡®A¡¯ represents Administrator type, ¡®T¡¯ represents Technician type, and ¡®D¡¯ represents Driver type.
+Where â€˜Aâ€™ represents Administrator type, â€˜Tâ€™ represents Technician type, and â€˜Dâ€™ represents Driver type.
 You can download a text file `employees.txt` for your testing.

 Implement C++ main() functions in a file `task3Main.cpp` to get text file name from the command line, declare an instance of EmployeeManagement; then call the instance function **loadEmployees()** to load employee records, call the instance function **manageEmployees()** to perform the activities.
 Finally save the data to a text file.
 See the Testing of this task for more details.